KIPAC/MACSS/docs/README.md

 5. run your estimator on a sample of objects without known redshifts and estimate the redshift distribution of that sample (Part VI)

-### Part I: Catalog data exploration and prepration
+### Part I: Catalog data exploration and prepartion

 Goals: explore the Rubin catalog data provided, and write some functions that will prepare catalog data for later analysis.